Sustaining Thatching Traditions - Spar Training Day

 6 November: A hybrid course focussing on how to make thatching spars and the importance of using traditionally made spars in the repair of historic buildings.

-Thatching Spar making is on the red list of endangered Heritage Crafts yet some 18 million spars are needed annually to maintain thatched roofs in the UK.
+Thatch is a traditonal roof covering in the UK but has been threatened by a lack of thatch spars.
+Spar making is on the red list of endangered Heritage Crafts yet some 18 million spars are needed annually to maintain thatched roofs in the UK.
+Spars are staple like hazel or willow fixings which are hand twisted and used to secure bundles of thatch to roofs.

-To apply for a bursary place on the practical element of the course please email Charles.BainSmith@nationaltrust.org.uk to book a space as a conservation officer, architect, surveyor or homeowner please book through the link on this page.
-A light lunch is included.
+To apply for a bursary place on the practical element of the course please email Charles.BainSmith@nationaltrust.org.uk To book a space as a conservation officer, architect, surveyor or homeowner please book through the link on this page.

 Image credit: Sally Stradling